ArfanR/Facile/README.md

-Run make facile, and then ./bin/facile.
+Run make facile, and then ./bin/facile with the input file and output file as the next two arguments.

 FACILE LANGUAGE: